What has plastic surgery research ever done for us?

 Composite tissue allotranplantation

 One groundbreaking and sensitive area of reconstructive surgery is that of human facial transplantation.
 Although the anatomical and microsurgical knowledge is available and full and partial facial transplants have now taken place outside the UK, there are still many issues concerning the psychological impact on the recipient and their family as well as the long-term risks of immunosuppression.
 Alongside this more widely publicised research, there is considerable work being undertaken to manipulate tolerance in donor specific ways, so that many other structures (limbs and major body parts) could also be successfully transplanted.

 Where is plastic surgery research taking place?

 Most of the plastic surgery units in the UK are engaged in some form of research.
 A list is available here.
 The work is published in national and international scientific journals and disseminated at conferences and through the development of clinical guidelines.
 The Journal of Plastic, Reconstructive and Aesthetic Surgery is the international publication associated with BAPRAS.

 How can I help?

-In addition to the major research funding bodies, there are a number of charitable organisations that support plastic surgery research including the Healing Foundation.
+In addition to the major research funding bodies, there are a number of charitable organisations that support plastic surgery research including the Scar Free Foundation.
 This major charity was set up by BAPRAS in 1999, and is a highly effective and well managed organisation which remains the only specific research funding body supporting the areas of concern surrounding reconstructive surgery.